 Character Development: Invoked in the second movie, where the tells Asuma that she doesn't want everyone to think of her as just "that girl who loves labors".

-Everyone Can See It: She forms a close bond with Asuma, and they hang out, while they're off duty.
+Everyone Can See It: She forms a close bond with Asuma and they hang out, whenever they're off duty.
 Plus, they have chemistry.
 Needless to say, it isn't long before their squadmates start to think that their relationship goes deeper than "just friends".

 Hard-Drinking Party Girl: She doesn't drink often, but when she does, she goes all the way.
 Comes from being a liquor store owner's daughter.